qbicsoftware-archive/qbic-singularity-template/README.md

 The template Singularity file can be found in the root of this repository.
 Please rename the file according to our SOP to `Singularity.<toolname/pipeline-name>` or accordingly.
 Accompanying this, a `build.sh` file is also stored here, typically used to install stuff in the image environment.

+### Git TAGS

+Please use Git tags `git tag <tagname>` when finished with container development to make sure we know exactly which version was built when and was considered stable at some point.

 ## Author

 * [Alexander Peltzer](https://github.com/apeltzer)